Graduating seniors can use UHS services until January 19. Make your appointment today!

 - Sexual assault

-- Unprotected sex with a person at risk for HIV (e.g., man who has sex with men, injection drug user, sex worker)
+- Unprotected sex with a person at increased risk for HIV (e.g., men who have sex with men, injection drug user, sex worker)

-Following such an exposure, a narrow window of opportunity exists to prevent HIV infection by starting antiviral medication.
-Immediate medical care must be sought to assess the risk, counsel, and start the preventive medication, when indicated, as soon as possible following the incident and no later than 72 hours post-exposure.
+A narrow window of opportunity exists to prevent HIV infection after exposure by starting antiviral medication.
+Immediate medical care must be sought to assess the risk, counsel, and start the preventive medication.
+This should occur as soon as possible and generally no later than 72 hours post-exposure.

 If you’ve been exposed to HIV, call UHS for a same-day appointment.
 For after-hours emergency care, go to an urgent care clinic or hospital emergency department.
 The cost of any treatment prescribed is not covered by UHS student health fees but may be covered by medical insurance.